shenhuiying2017/azure-docs.es-es/articles/application-insights/application-insights-custom-operations-tracking.md

         {
             var payload = JsonConvert.DeserializeObject<MessagePayload>(message.AsString);

-            // if there is a message, we want to correlate Dequeue operation with processing
+            // If there is a message, we want to correlate the Dequeue operation with processing.
-            // However we will only know what correlation Id to use AFTER we will get it from the message
+            // However, we will only know what correlation ID to use after we get it from the message,
-            // So we will report telemetry once we know the Ids. telemetry.Context.Operation.Id = payload.RootId;
+            // so we will report telemetry after we know the IDs. telemetry.Context.Operation.Id = payload.RootId;
             telemetry.Context.Operation.ParentId = payload.ParentId;

-            // delete message
+            // Delete the message.
             return payload;
         }
     }